department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 <strong>For example:</strong> If you were a Veteran with a dependent spouse but no dependent parents or children, and you had a 30% disability rating, you'd receive <strong>$479.83</strong> each month.

-<strong>If you have a spouse who receives Aid and Attendance<strong>
+<strong>If you have a spouse who receives Aid and Attendance</strong>

 First find your basic rate.
 Then look at the <strong>Added amounts</strong> table.
 Find the amount that matches your disability rating and add it to your basic rate to get your total monthly payment.